ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/_index.md

 learning_objectives:
     - Create a simple RAG application using Zilliz Cloud.
-    - Launch a LLM service on Arm servers.
+    - Launch an LLM service on Arm servers.

 prerequisites:
     - A basic understanding of a RAG pipeline.
-    - An AWS Graviton3 c7g.2xlarge instance, or any [Arm-based instance](/learning-paths/servers-and-cloud-computing/csp) from a cloud service provider or an on-premise Arm server.
+    - An AWS Graviton3 C7g.2xlarge instance, or any [Arm-based instance](/learning-paths/servers-and-cloud-computing/csp) from a cloud service provider or an on-premise Arm server.
     - A [Zilliz account](https://zilliz.com/cloud), which you can sign up for with a free trial.

 author_primary: Chen Zhang